Fallzola/Fallzola/README.md

 -💻 Python Developer with experience in automation

--⚙️ Currently deepening my knowledge of C#.
+-⚙️ Currently deepening my knowledge.

 -🌐 Fluent in Portuguese and English, and learning Italian.